Locally equivalent Floer complexes and unoriented link cobordisms: Unoriented Heegaard Floer homology

 We have that where $\epsilon$ is equal to $1$ if the crossing is positive and $-1$ if is negative. \end{lemma} \begin{proof} From what we said before $e(F)=e(F')$,

 where $F'$ is a non-orientable saddle between $K_1$ and $K_2$, the components of the links represented by $D_1'$ and $D_2'$.

-Since $e(F')$ is computed from a tubular neighborhood of $F'$ and $F'$ is disjoint from the other annuli of $F$, we have that $e(F')$ can be computed using \cite[Lemma 4.3]{Unoriented}: The fact that every non-orientable saddle can be seen as an unoriented resolution (and viceversa) of a crossing follows easily from Figure \ref{Unoriented_resolution}. \end{proof}
+Since $e(F')$ is computed from a tubular neighborhood of $F'$ and $F'$ is disjoint from the other annuli of $F$, we have that $e(F')$ can be computed using \cite[Lemma 4.3]{Unoriented}: The fact that every non-orientable saddle can be seen as an unoriented resolution of a crossing (and vice versa) follows easily from Figure \ref{Unoriented_resolution}. \end{proof}